Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 46.5 points in seven of nine games this season.
+- Los Angeles and its opponents have gone over the current 46.5-point total in seven of nine games (77.8%) this season.

-- Houston has combined with its opponents to score more than 46.5 points in three of seven games this season.
+- The two teams combine to score 43.5 points per game, 3.0 less than the total in this contest.

-- Sunday's over/under is 3.0 points higher than the combined 43.5 PPG average of the two teams.

-- These two squads surrender a combined 49.9 points per game, 3.4 more than this contest's over/under.
+- The 49.9 points per game these two squads have surrendered to opponents this season are 3.4 more than the 46.5 over/under in this contest.

-- The Rams and their opponents have scored an average of 50.9 points per game in 2020, 4.4 more than Sunday's total.
+- Rams games this season feature an average total of 50.9 points, a number 4.4 points higher than Sunday's over/under.

 - In 2020, games involving the Texans have averaged a total of 44.9 points, 1.6 fewer than this game's set over/under.